-Kefir is a fermented milk drink that breaks down lactose and can usually be enjoyed by people who are sensitive to regular dairy.
-Kefir is full of beneficial bifidus and lactobacilli bacteria and you can make it home from kefir grains.
+- Kefir is a fermented milk drink that breaks down lactose and can usually be enjoyed by people who are sensitive to regular dairy.
+Kefir is full of beneficial bifidus and lactobacilli bacterial strains and you can make it home from kefir grains.

 The most popular prebiotics, which are now commonly used as food additives, are inulin and FOS.
 While these substances may be of some benefit to a person with a largely healthy digestive system, they can cause gastrointestinal havoc for those with an overgrowth of bad bacteria.